renatoathaydes/Automaton/README.md

 Please let me know if you would have interest!
 My email is renato@athaydes.com

-To see this project dependencies, check the pom.xml file in the root folder.
+To see this project dependencies, check the build.gradle file in the root folder.

 ## How to use it